10,000 migrants, many Haitian, packed under Texas bridge - RFI

 Many of them were Haitians hoping to stay in the United States as their country suffers after a large earthquake and continuing political turmoil, Lozano said.

-The mayor said there were 10,503 people under the bridge on Thursday evening, up from around 8,000 earlier in the day.
+The mayor said there were 10,503 people massed under the bridge -- situated on the border with Mexico -- late Thursday evening, up from around 8,000 earlier in the day.

 Video footage showed families sitting and sleeping in the open air, awaiting processing by the CBP, which has been overwhelmed by migrants crossing the border from Mexico as well as tens of thousands of refugees from Afghanistan.